JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 > Powerful Analytics Solution.
 Setup in 30 seconds.
 Display all your data on a Simple, AI-powered dashboard.
 Fully self-hostable and GDPR compliant.
 Alternative to Google Analytics, MixPanel, Plausible, Umami & Matomo.

 ### Automated Projects Docs

+And I was tinkering with AI Agents / IDES / Codex...

 > Wouldnt it be great to have a project documentation/on boarding guide automatically (and AI) generated?